heimskr/game3/doc/Protocol.md

 	- `optional<u64>` Riding entity's global ID
 	- `u64` Ridden entity's global ID

+62. **Set Copier Configuration**: tells the server to change the configuration of a copier tool in the player's inventory.

+	- `i32` Slot
+	- `bool` Include tile entities

 # Message Format

 All values are little endian.
 Strings are not null-terminated.